JakobKSvaneborg/gpaw/doc/tutorialsexercises/electronic/dos/dos.rst

 The total density of states can be obtained by the GPAW calculator method ``get_dos(spin=0, npts=201, width=None)``.

+Take a look at the :git:`~doc/tutorialsexercises/electronic/dos/dos.py` program and try to get a rough idea of what it can do for you.
+Use it to plot the density of states (DOS) for the three Fe configurations from the :ref:`iron_exercise` exercise (on the *x*-axis you have the energy relative to the Fermilevel).

 ----------------------
 Molecular Orbital PDOS